NMPPMaxPlanck/GEMPICX/doc/sphinx/Forms/ExteriorDerivatives.rst

 Exterior Derivatives
 ====================

-Implementation of the exterior derivatives in the De-Rham Complex.
-Both dual and primal.
+Implementation of the exterior derivatives in the De-Rham Complex, both dual and primal.

 .. doxygenfile:: GEMPIC_extDerivatives.cpp